-This orientation helps students reflect on their whole experience and connect what they learned and how they've changed their future goals and dreams.
+A Re-entry Orientation helps students reflect on their whole experience and connect what they learned and how they've changed to their future goals and dreams.
 This is an essential event for debriefing students about their intercultural journey.
+Please see below for the differences between a Welcome Home Event and Re-entry Orientation.

-By participating in these events, we hope participants will:
+By participating in a Re-Entry Orientation, we hope participants will:

 - Understand a framework for the re-entry phase of the exchange experience (Honeymoon, Reverse Culture Shock, Recovery, Reintegration).